Skip to content ↓

 We very much value opportunities to join with the other schools in the local area for events such as the “Journey to the Stable” from which our Year 2 children gain so much.
 It has been wonderful that we have been able to take advantage of this activity.

-Our older children enjoy leading a school Carol Service at St. Cuthbert’s at Christmas and also participating in the Christingle at St. Michael and All Angels with Reverend Nick Parker.
+Our older children enjoy leading a school Carol Service at St. Cuthbert’s at Christmas.
 Our younger children also love taking part in the Nativity at Christmas.

 Unfortunately, we are geographically separated from our church buildings, but we have been able to make study visits to St. Cuthbert’s and St. Giles’s.
 We all thoroughly enjoy and appreciate these opportunities.